kai-niu/watson-transformer/README.md

 # Watson Transformer
-Watson Transformer solve the problem of consumming IBM Watson API services(STT, NLU) at large scale by wrap the service calls into the Spark transformer.
-The IBM services such STT, NLU can build into the Spark ML pipeline along with other transformers and estimators to tacle big data challenge.
+Watson Transformer solves the problem of consuming IBM Watson API services(STT, NLU, etc.) at a large scale by wrapping the service calls into the Spark transformer.
+In this way, The IBM services such as STT and NLU can build into the Spark ML pipeline, along with other transformers and estimators to tackle the big data challenge.

 # Install
 ```